Our MBA Program is taught by a combination of fulltime resident university lecturers and visiting lecturers.

 Prof. Kappel, the former President of the German Institute of Global and Area-Studies at Hamburg (2004-2011) has vast international experience in the field of development economics.
 He teaches in the field of value chain, and development economics.
 His research focuses on small and medium-sized enterprises, African economies, and global power shifts.
 He published widely.
 See here.

-Prof. Dr. Helge Löbler (Chair for Marketing, Leipzig University)
+Prof. Dr. Helge Löbler (Prof. Emeritus, Leipzig University)

-Prof. Löbler is the Head of the Chair for Marketing of the University of Leipzig and is an expert in marketing topics and entrepreneurship promotion.
+Prof. Löbler, the former Chair for Marketing of Leipzig University is an expert in marketing topics and entrepreneurship promotion.
 He is responsible for the marketing module inside the MBA program.

 Prof. Dr. Md.
 Noor Un Nabi (Visiting Professor, Khulna University)